Celeborn2BeAlive/beam-ve33-contracts/_beam-ve33-roadmap.md

     - Rename RewardsDistributorV2 to RebaseDistributor for clarity
       - In Minter rename state variable to match
     - Add Proxy suffix to ignition deployed contracts that are proxies, for clarity
+    - Deploy veNFT Art contract
+    - Adapt IncentiveMaker => rename thena to emissionToken, and wbnb to wrappedGasToken
+    - Adapt remaining Thena V3 contracts to remove theNFT related stuff, BNB stuff, etc.
+    - Include Algebra fees to AlgebraVault
+      - NOTE: the AlgebraVault supports a treasury and treasuryShare, so we can put behind a contract splitting accross several receivers, Algebra would be among them
+        - The initial setup could be treasuryShare = 3%, and all is sent to Algebra
+  - Notes:
+    - FeeVault is not very scalable for fee sharing to treasury and other actors because it stores the address
+      - A better design would centralize that information on another contract, similar to AlgebraVaultFactory
+      - It's still possible to call setTreasury_feeVault on GlobalFactory for each fee vault in a script
+  - TODO
+    - Deploy bveToken contract
+    - Adapt AlgebraVaultFactory so we can create AlgebraVault for already deployed CL pool
+    - Deployment: handle setup script to connect all contracts together
+    - Test farming & reward distribution in prod with a fake Beam token
+      - Think about a way to easily test the required parts without the epoch system

 - 2025-08-05
   - DONE: